Tips for Protecting Your Tenant Rights

 - "Our facilities team responds quickly"

 Unless there's a written record, these promises are difficult, if not impossible, to enforce.
 Taking an apartment based on spoken promises from a landlord can lead to regret.
 Terms can also change at any time.
-For example, you might rent a place in the city that has free ramp parking.
+For example, you might rent a place in the city that has free garage parking.
 You estimate that this saves you $100 a month.
-But one day, the landlord sells the ramp, and you have to pay $120/month to keep using the same ramp.
+But one day, the landlord may sell the garage, and you may have to pay an increased fee to the new owner to keep using the same garage.

-Even if you trust your current landlord, make sure you have a written record of your arrangement (like buying a specific parking spot).
-Landlords often change, so don't expect the next landlord to automatically honor any oral arrangement you made with a previous landlord.
+Even if you trust your current landlord, make sure you have a written record of your arrangement (like being assigned a specific parking spot).
+Landlords and property managers may change, so don't expect the next landlord or manager to automatically honor any oral arrangement you made with their previous counterpart.

 Be especially aware of any provisions in the lease that deal with privacy issues.
 Typical rules may include: